flamedfury/flamedfury.com/src/about.md

 layout: page.njk
 ---

-Heya 👋, I'm fLaMEd 🔥, and I'm the webmaster of FlamedFury.
+Heya 👋, I'm fLaMEd 🔥, and I'm the webmaster of fLaMEdFURY.
 I have been [a citizen of the Internet since 1996](../memoirs).
 I love the web (as well as the Internet), but not all things about the web.
 [I have a huge dislike for the current commercialisation, monitisation, and walled garden silo approach of the modern web](../manifesto/).

 ## Interests